 HECTOR

 I remember one very dry hot Pennsylvania summer; I walked outside to my backyard deck and heard a panicked cry.
-There, lying on the floor, was a very small newborn baby robin crying for its mother, its eyes not open, only fuzz covering its tiny wings and body.
+There, lying on the floor, was a tiny newborn baby robin crying for its mother, its eyes not open, only fuzz covering its tiny wings and body.
 I realized the mother could not carry the baby back up to the nest, so I gently placed it in an empty shoebox with a soft washcloth inside.
-I phoned the Pittsburgh Aviary for advice and explained about the baby.
+I phoned the Pittsburgh Aviary for advice and explained about the chick.

-The gentleman said, “sometimes in drought years, a mother bird can’t feed more than one baby, so she’ll push the weaker one out of the nest; you realize the Aviary can’t take it.”
+The gentleman said, “Sometimes in drought years, a mother bird can’t feed more than one baby, so she’ll push the weaker one out of the nest.
+You realize the Aviary can’t take it.”

-“I don’t want you to take it, I just want to know how to help it,” I answered.
+“I don’t want you to take it.
+I just want to know how to help it,” I answered.
 “Feed it bits of canned cat food for protein and eyedroppers of water”, he said.

 I named him Hector.

-I fed him per instructed and called my neighbor Gina to come over to see the little guy.
+I fed him as instructed and called my neighbor Gina to come over to see the little guy.
 His mouth opened so wide it seemed bigger than his head, as I fed him cat food and water.

-Sadly, Hector only lived for a few days, my kids and I held a small funeral, then buried him behind our house.
+Sadly, Hector only lived for a few day.
+My kids and I held a small funeral, then buried him behind our house.

-Gina and her husband Jerry were outside.
-I said, “Hector died”.
+Gina and her husband, Jerry, were outside.
+I said, “Hector died.”

-Jerry, his face showing sadness and deep concern said, “I’m so sorry, was Hector a relative of yours”.
+Jerry, his face showing sadness and deep concern said, “I’m so sorry.
+Was Hector a relative of yours?

-Gina and I smiled, “No, Hector was a baby bird I tried to save.”
+Gina and I smiled.
+“No, Hector was a baby bird I tried to save.”

-“Baby bird!
-Seriously!
-Here I was really feeling sorry for you thinking it was a family member or friend, certainly not a baby bird!”
+“Baby bird?
+Seriously?
+Here I was really feeling sorry for you, thinking it was a family member or friend, certainly not a baby bird!”

-Laughing I said, “I know, but thanks for the condolences anyway.”
+Laughing, I said, “I know, but thanks for the condolences anyway.”

 CHIPMUNK ENCOUNTER